-Find out more about your own anxiety by taking my anxiety test if you haven't yet.
+Find out more about your own anxiety by taking my free 7 minute anxiety test if you haven't yet.
 It's a valuable way to really get an idea about how anxiety affects you.
 The key thing to remember is that scary thoughts are common in some way with every type of anxiety disorder.

 Obsessive Compulsive Disorder